About the course

-School Experience would be desirable.
+School Experience is desirable.

 About the training provider

 The Northworthy Alliance is a fantastic place to work and train with an excellent reputation for teacher training.
-We provide bespoke school based training in partnership with the University of Derby.
+We provide bespoke school based training in collaboration with the University of Derby.
 Our Alliance has a straightforward, but powerful vision – ‘Nurture, Challenge, Aspire'.

-We offer a range of school placement experiences across our alliance in Derby City and South Derbyshire.
+We offer a range of school placement experiences across our alliance in Derby City and Derbyshire.
 The schools vary in size and student profile, enabling us to match you with the right school.
 We also offer contrasting and enhanced placements, so that you have a rounded experience, such as teaching in alternative provision, primary, SEN schools and even overseas!

 For more information, please visit our website Northworthy Trust Teacher Training